malus-brandywine/malus-brandywine/drafts/Channels.draft.md

 Channel identifier values are local to and unique inside a PD context, so

-(1) an identifier takes a unused value from [0, 63] for the next channel the PD connects to - the system supports a maximum of 64 channels per PD.
+(1) an identifier takes an unused value from [0, 63] for the next channel the PD connects to - the system supports a maximum of 64 channels per PD.
 Note: Interrupts (described later) also use channels and take values from the same pool.